totondruppusu/tidy-app/README.md

 ## Privacy First

-Tidy App is local-first by design.
+Tidy-App is local-first by design.

 Scanning, preview generation, duplicate analysis, file operations, caching, undo history, and crash recovery all run on the machine where the app is installed.